 Hello!
-My name is Rio and I'm a producer and mix & mastering engineering located in Los Angeles California.
-I began my pursuit of music creation at the young age of 8 as an outlet for my creative passion.
-Since then I've honed in on my craft, explored, and expanded on my abilities to create the best product for my collaborators and listeners.
+My name is Rio and I'm a producer and mix engineering located in Los Angeles California.
+I have over 10 years of experience producing and mixing and am confident I will create the best product for my collaborators and listeners!

 ReviewsEndorse Rio Root